Jessime/youtube_history/docs/keys.md

 # Making the dataframe

 I'm running into some memory usage issues since it seems that Google's outputting a lot of information.
-The latest run I did pulled down 10G of json, which I'm trying and failing to load into ram in a datafram.
+The latest run I did pulled down 10G of json, which I'm trying and failing to load into ram in a dataframe.
 Instead of making the giant dataframe, I'm just going to keep the columns I'm using, which is a pretty small subset.
 Here's some info about what columns are available and how large they are, based of one random example:

 ```